CAPE CANAVERAL, FL –

 The article, which detailed dire warnings of climate change that would soon engulf Mars in a hellish dust storm wiping out all life, was uncovered as the rover began its mission searching for evidence of ancient microbial forms.

 “The good news,” said Professor Rolf Abelson, Head of the JPL Mars Geological Survey Team, “is that our species on Earth can be comforted by the fact that other living beings inhabited our own solar system in the not so distant past, geologically speaking.”

 “The bad news,” he continued, “is that apparently, we are freakin’ toast.”

 Chain Reaction Released Martian Atmosphere Into Space

-The scientists quoted in the article said it was too late to prevent the coming catastrophe, as CO2 emissions had already heated the planet beyond the point of no return.
+The scientists quoted in the article said it was likely too late to prevent the coming catastrophe, as CO2 emissions were already heating the planet beyond the point of no return.

-“As the Martian oceans continue to warm, huge amounts of methane gas will be released from the ocean floor,” said the news story, describing a doomsday scenario some theorists believe could occur on Earth.
+“As the Martian permafrost continues to warm, huge amounts of methane gas will be released into the atmosphere,” said the news story, describing a doomsday scenario some theorists believe could occur on Earth.

 “All living things will perish in a matter of months as the air temperature rises to 198 degrees and the blanket of atmosphere around Mars floats off into space.
 There is no escape.
 We are all doomed.”